-- Unit testing
+- Unit Testing [page 1]

-- Terminology
+- Terminology [page 2]

-- Getting started
+- Getting started [page 3]

-- EUnit macros
+- EUnit macros [page 8]

-- EUnit test representation
+- EUnit test representation [page 11]

 EUnit builds on ideas from the family of unit testing frameworks for Object Oriented languages that originated with JUnit by Beck and Gamma (and Beck's previous framework SUnit for Smalltalk).
 However, EUnit uses techniques more adapted to functional and concurrent programming, and is typically less verbose than its relatives.